fairlearn/fairlearn/docs/about/index.rst

 Fairlearn was started in 2018 by Miro Dudik from Microsoft Research as a Python package to accompany the research paper,
-`A Reductions Approach to Fair Classification <http://proceedings.mlr.press/v80/agarwal18a/agarwal18a.pdf>`_.
+A Reductions Approach to Fair Classification :footcite:`agarwal2018reductions`.
 The package provided a reduction algorithm for mitigating unfairness in binary classification models --- a setting that was commonly studied in the machine learning community.